-As the search continues for a cemetery once used by the Genoa U.S. Indian Industrial School, researchers say they have discovered the names of more than 100 students who died while at the federal boarding school.
+As the search continues for a cemetery once used by the Genoa U.S. Indian Industrial School, researchers say they have discovered more than 100 students who died while at the federal boarding school.

-A collaborative effort has thus far found 102 names of students — primarily young children — who died while at the school, which operated in Genoa, Nebraska, from 1884 to 1934.
+A collaborative effort has thus far identified 102 students — primarily young children — who died while at the school, which operated in Genoa, Nebraska, from 1884 to 1934.

 Some of the names might be duplicates, but the true death toll is likely much higher, said Margaret Jacobs, a professor of history at the University of Nebraska-Lincoln and co-director of the Genoa Indian School Digital Reconciliation Project.
 The project, formed in 2017, has focused in recent months on identifying students who perished at the school.